Himanshu-Jain59/wordle-using-js/Readme.md

 # Wordle Game

-This is a simple version of the popular game **Wordle**, implemented with HTML, CSS, and JavaScript.
+This is a simple version of **Wordle** that fetches a random 5-letter word from an API.
 In this game, you will have six attempts to guess a 5-letter word, with feedback provided after each guess to guide you.
+.

 ![Wordle Game](<./Screenshot%20(196).png>)